-The Minnesota Department of Health (MDH), State Health Care Coordination Center (SHCCC), Minnesota Hospital Association (MHA), and the University of Minnesota will convene a statewide Minnesota COVID Ethics Collaborative (MCEC).
-The goal is to rapidly share expertise and support sound ethical policy to cope with the moral challenges posed by the COVID-19 crisis, such as allocation of scarce medical resources in the event that need surges beyond supply.
+The Minnesota Department of Health (MDH), State Health Care Coordination Center (SHCCC), Minnesota Hospital Association (MHA), and the University of Minnesota convened a statewide Minnesota COVID Ethics Collaborative (MCEC) in March 2020.
+The goal of MCEC is to rapidly share expertise and support sound ethical policy to cope with the moral challenges posed by the COVID-19 crisis, such as allocation of scarce medical resources in the event that need surges beyond supply.

-Building on a decade of prior work sponsored by MDH, MCEC will develop an ethical foundation for response in the event of a pandemic and to establish crisis standards of care.
+Building on a decade of prior work sponsored by MDH, MCEC has developed an ethical foundation for response to the pandemic and to guide transitions between conventional, contingency, and crisis conditions.
 MCEC is supporting statewide collaboration to address the specifics of the COVID challenge in a way that honors the ethical commitments that Minnesota has embraced.